 In short, credit unions have all the regulatory controls and safety nets of a federally chartered Canadian bank.
 If credit unions are such a great option and several organizations give financial backing to them, is becoming a member a complicated process?
 Let’s discuss what it takes to join a credit union.

 How to join a credit union

 First, you have to have the right documents and legal standing in Canada.
-If you are new to Canada, credit unions are one place that you can set up your financial life in Canada.
+If you are new to Canada, credit unions are one place where you can set up your financial life in Canada.
 If you want to open an account in a bank, all you need to do is prove that you are a country resident and have a source of income.
 You also need a social insurance number (SIN).
 This is the case for most commercial banks.
 The reason is that shareholders and a board of directors control the bank.
-As a result, the people using a bank's service have virtually no say in how the bank should operate.
+As a result, the people using a bank’s service have virtually no say in how the bank should operate.
 That is not the case with credit unions.

 When you join a credit union, you become a member and an owner.
 Opening an account with a credit union requires the purchase of a membership share.
 The cost varies among credit unions but can be as low as $1 and is refundable if you ever choose to close your account.
 This is why credit unions use the term “member” or “owner” instead of “customer”.
 Most provincially regulated credit unions operate with a “community bond of association” which means you have to live in the province the credit union operates in to become a member; this is not the case for federally regulated credit unions.
 If you move out of the province, you can still keep your account.

 Credit unions sound good but apart from the governance, a bank offers more or less the same services to its customers.
 However, in reality, there are several differences between a commercial bank and a credit union regarding ownership, control, interest rates, etc. So let’s look at how a credit union is different from a bank.